Great Florida Birding Trail

-Great Florida Birding and Wildlife Trail (GFBWT) is a 2,000 mile (3200 km) long collection of more than 500 locations in the U.S. state of Florida where the state's bird habitats are protected.
+The Great Florida Birding and Wildlife Trail (GFBWT) is a 2,000 mile (3200 km) long collection of more than 500 locations in the U.S. state of Florida where the state's bird habitats are protected.
 The trail promotes birdwatching, environmental education and ecotourism.
 The GFBWT is a program of the Florida Fish and Wildlife Conservation Commission, supported in part by the Florida Department of Transportation and the Wildlife Foundation of Florida.
 It is modeled after the successful Great Texas Coastal Birding Trail.
-Trail sites area identifiable by prominent road signs bearing the Swallow-tailed kite logo.
+Trail sites area identifiable by prominent road signs bearing the swallow-tailed kite logo.

 The trail is divided into four sections (Panhandle, West, Eastern, and South) each containing at least two 'gateway' sites.
 Within each section the sites are grouped into clusters.
 Usually the sites in a cluster are within an hour's drive of each other.

 Many of the state's 514 species can be found along the trail, including the roseate spoonbill, limpkin, swallow-tailed kite, red-cockaded woodpecker, smooth-billed ani and the endangered Florida scrub jay.